Sidelined by pandemic, Trump campaign turns to digital shows

 “I have boxes of it,” he said, “and I take it into the bathroom and it’s just enjoyable since she said so many mean things about me and our campaign and our president.”
 Clinton was the Democratic nominee in 2016.

-The Biden campaign has said that, since mid-March, more than 63 million people have engaged with their online content, including livestreams, speeches, press briefings and interviews.
+The Biden campaign has said that, since mid-March, more than 63 million people have engaged with their online content, including livestreams, speeches, press briefings and replays of televised interviews.
 The candidate has done more online events since a makeshift television studio was set up in his Delaware home.

 The Trump surrogates were all sent lights and laptops but the proceedings have a do-it-yourself feel, as the talking heads appear on their couches or in front of campaign signs plastered to home office walls.
 There are different themes nightly: one show during the week was centered around “Veterans for Trump,” another was “Women for Trump” and a third was “Black Voices for Trump.”